Burleigh Heads, Queensland: Ecology

 Burleigh Headland is part of a wildlife corridor connecting coastal forests south to the Queensland New South Wales border ranges.
 Burleigh Ridge Park Reserve has a diverse habitat due to its geology.
 Conservation of the area has preserved many local plants that indigenous people would have used over 200 years ago.
 There are Eucalypt forest species favoured by Koalas.
 Other native wildlife include flying foxes, gliders and over 60 bird species.
+The area was densely forested prior to human settlement.

 History

 Indigenous Australians inhabited the area of Burleigh Heads for thousands of years prior to European settlement.
 The Indigenous tribe were known as the Kombumerri clan, who had named the area 'Jellurgal'.